 According to the National Confectioners Association, up to 77 percent of Americans are likely to purchase candy to celebrate Halloween this year.
 The NCA also estimates Americans will spend around $2.7 billion on Halloween candy.

 While an occasional sweet treat is more than acceptable (chocolate actually has many health benefits), like most things in life, it is best enjoyed in moderation.
-That makes Halloween a great time for parents — or candy lover’s in general — to talk about and practice balance and mindfulness when it comes to eating.
-It’s also a good idea to develop a Candy Plan so you’re not sitting with piles of leftover candy and thousands of unwanted calories.
+That makes Halloween a great time for parents — or candy lover’s in general — to talk about nutrition and practice balance and mindfulness when it comes to eating.
+It’s also a good idea to develop a Candy Plan so you’re not sitting with piles of leftover candy and thousands of mindless calories.

 Here’s our top 5 tricks to manage your Halloween treats